Guts's current True Companions

 - Foreshadowing: Ever since Guts took the Count's behelit from Vargas, Puck has grown strangely attached to it and prevented Guts from disposing of it several times.
 Even though it is not known whether or not astral creatures can use it, one still has to remember that nothing is incidental in Berserk.
 Nothing.

 - Healing Hands: Both of them can heal wounds with their magic powder.

 - Light 'em Up: Puck is able to cast a dazzling spark and can sometime help in battle with this power.

-- Morality Pet: Puck often acts as the voice of morality when Guts loses it.
+- Morality Chain: Puck often acts as the voice of morality when Guts loses it.

-- Non-Action Snarker: Evarella, a Rare Female Example.
+- Non-Action Snarker: Ivalera, a Rare Female Example.
 She talks shit, yet she doesn't do shit.

 - Not-So-Imaginary Friend: Being surrounded by people who can't see the supernatural (at least the non-aggressors), including Puck, a lot of people who encounter Guts wonder what he is talking to.

 - Our Fairies Are Different: Granted, they're called Elves, but they apply more to this trope.